MultiplatformKickstarter/Adoptme/README.md

 Go to the [Documentation page](https://docs.multiplatformkickstarter.com) for all the information.

-Advanced Template
+PRO Template
 -----------------

 Do you need more?
-The Basic template is a good start but the **Advanced template** have all you need to create professional apps without a hassle.
+The Basic template is a good start but the **Pro template** have all you need to create professional apps without a hassle.
 It includes more features, screens and components.
 Like:

 - OnBoarding Carousel